Points of View Suggestions for Future "Co-Creation Drug Discovery Learning from Research and Development of COVID-19 Therapeutics and Vaccines

 A survey of the number of COVID-19 drugs and vaccines by development stage shows that several items have already been launched, as evidenced by media reports (Figure 2).
 The average time from preclinical to market was calculated to be 326 days for therapeutics (3 items) and 293 days for vaccines (8 items), by extracting items for which preclinical stage records exist.
 With more than a year having passed since the spread of the disease, it is evident that pharmaceutical companies have launched numerous projects and are rapidly conducting research and development with concerted efforts.

 The percentage of nationalities of companies developing therapeutics and vaccines was surveyed by emerging infectious disease (Figures 3 and 4).
 For both emerging infectious diseases, U.S.-based companies are involved in the development of the largest number of both therapeutics and vaccines.
 Japanese companies are in the top three to six positions for therapeutics and three to four for vaccines.
-In addition, a characteristic point is that, unlike the nationalities of companies creating NME-approved products in Japan, the U.S., and Europe7) that were previously surveyed by the Pharmaceuticals and Industrial Policy Institute, relatively high rankings for products in the emerging infectious disease field are held by countries with past epidemics of infectious diseases and by China, South Korea, and Russia, which regard infectious disease control as part of their national security measures.
+In addition, a characteristic point is that, unlike the nationalities of companies creating NME-approved products in Japan, the U.S., and Europe7) that were surveyed in the past at The Office of Pharmaceutical Industry Research, the relatively high rankings for products in the emerging infectious disease field are for countries with past infectious disease epidemics and for China, Korea, Russia, and other countries that position infectious disease control as part of their national security measures.
 It can be inferred that in these countries, the state is strategically leading the research and development of infectious disease drugs and vaccines in a contingency.

-In recent years, as the difficulty of creating innovative drugs has been increasing, pharmaceutical companies are increasingly required to engage in drug R&D through collaboration with various stakeholders, including academia and drug discovery ventures.
+In recent years, with the ever-increasing difficulty of creating innovative drugs, it has become increasingly necessary for pharmaceutical companies to engage in drug R&D through collaboration with a variety of stakeholders, including academia and drug discovery ventures.
 In response, EvaluatePharma, which collects information based on each company's news releases, financial announcements, and other public materials, conducted a survey of the number of products and license-in agreements acquired by pharmaceutical companies through acquisitions in the field of infectious diseases.

 Figure 5 shows the number of companies acquired globally since 2000 and the number of pipelines in the infectious disease area acquired through acquisitions.
 On the other hand, the number of pipeline acquisitions in the infectious disease area in 2020 is increasing compared to 2019.
 To confirm the details, there seems to be a certain increase in acquisition momentum to overcome emerging infectious diseases that may occur in the future, including COVID-19, such as Merck & Co.'s acquisition of Themis Bioscience, which is developing the COVID-19 vaccine, in June 20208 ) COVID-19.
 Although the largest number of pipeline acquisitions in the infectious disease area occurred in 2013, there were no top deals for the acquisition of a therapeutic or vaccine for MERS, which was in the midst of an epidemic at the time of the acquisition.
 The number of deals for MERS in the emerging infectious disease epidemic period other than COVID-19 is not high throughout the entire period.